 - First, there are many external factors that should be considered and can greatly impact actual server consumption, such as manufacturing and thermal conditions.
 In a cloud context, this isn’t something we can manage and we can have different hardware generations for the same instance type.

 - For a given CPU utilization rate, the actual power consumption is tied to the type of workload that is processed.
-We have seen significant variations across our tests and confirmed that advanced AVX-512 instructions can be power-hungry compared to more common instructions (visible on the c5, r5, and m5 instances).
+We have seen significant variations across our tests and confirmed that advanced AVX-512 instructions can be power-hungry compared to more common instructions.

 - Memory shouldn’t be considered to have a marginal footprint.
 According to RAPL, it can even exceed CPU consumption in some configurations.
 Our measurements are close to memory manufacturers' benchmarks which is reassuring.